Below, our infectious diseases experts have addressed some questions received from our immunocompromised patients.

 Should I wear a mask because I am immunocompromised?

-The Centers for Disease Control (CDC) now recommends the use of cloth face coverings in public settings where you must be within six feet of other people.
+Yes, we recommend the use of cloth face coverings in public settings where you must be within six feet of other people, even if you are vaccinated.
 Wearing a cloth face covering is especially important in areas with large amounts of community-based transmission.

 Should transplant recipients and those receiving cancer therapies avoid public areas?